Official: California COVID surge could ease next month - NewsBreak

 “My hope is that, you know, by the time we get to February, we’re on the downside of seeing that massive amount of community transmission,” Los Angeles County Public Health Director Barbara Ferrer said Thursday.

 California's number of confirmed COVID-19 cases has soared five-fold in two weeks and hospitalizations have doubled.
-Los Angeles County, the state's largest with 10 million residents, reported more than 37,000 new cases on Thursday, which was the highest level since the pandemic started.
+LA County, the state's largest with 10 million residents, reported more than 37,000 new cases on Thursday, which was the highest level since the pandemic started.

 The jump is driven by the omicron variant, first detected in California in late November.
 Health officials say close contact during holiday gatherings, especially among unvaccinated people, has helped spread the highly infectious mutation.